spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-assessment-documents/is-currently-used-php-version-8-0.md

 ## Description

-In this assessment part, we need to verify whether the project code is compatible with PHP 8.0.
+In this assessment part, you need to verify whether the project code is compatible with PHP 8.0.

 There are two options **PHPCompatibility** and **Rector** it’s up to the developer which one to choose.